aether-technologies/flow-framework/README.md

 The idea is to allow any ES6 Javascript module that extends the Flow class to be easily and seemlessly integrated into the client-side or server-side of an application built using the Flow Framework.

+Note that all Flow implementations must take 'id' and 'config' in their constructor in order to be properly loaded by the ModuleLoader.

 ## flow-framework-cli

 This tool may be installed by running